 (New) challenges

-- Inadequate problem solving
+Inadequate problem solving

-The examples raise new questions: When is software used for “diagnosis” and when is it an “aid to diagnosis”, when is “aid to making a definitive diagnosis” and when is it used to “inform of options for diagnosing”?
 What software provides a direct diagnosis in the sense of an ICD code?
-(Almost) all software applications used in the context of diagnoses provide information that is important for the diagnosis to a greater or lesser extent.
-Why have they not even used the definition of the term “direct diagnosis” contained in the MDR?
-This can be found in Annex VIII 3.7. - A major problem remains unsolved
+(Almost) all software applications in the context of diagnoses provide information that is more or less crucial for a diagnosis.
+Why were the definitions of the term “direct diagnosis” not even adopted in the MDR?
+It can be found in Annex VIII 3.7.

 d) Complete confusion due to MDCG 2021-24